himanimalhotra17/subscription-analytics-tableau-project/README.md

 ## 📌 Project Overview
+### Business Problem:
 🚀Subscription-based digital product businesses rely heavily on retaining high-value customers.Business was experiencing fluctuating retention rates and unclear revenue concentration also identifying churn risks and understanding lifetime value is often challenging.
 But the core product question for every business remains:👉 *Why do users churn, and how can we retain high-value customers?*

-So, I built this project to simulate a real SaaS product analytics scenario using a single executive dashboard to uncover user retention, clear churn behavior, and (LTV) distribution visibility insights across the customer lifecycle.

-Instead of just reporting metrics, I approached this from a product decision-making lens — focusing on lifecycle behavior, engagement signals, and revenue impact to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV).

-2️⃣ Business Problem

 In subscription businesses:
 Acquisition is expensive.
 Revenue depends on retention.
 Small improvements in churn significantly impact LTV.

+So, I built this project to simulate a real SaaS product analytics scenario using a single executive dashboard to uncover user retention, clear churn behavior, and (LTV) distribution visibility insights across the customer lifecycle.

+Instead of just reporting metrics, I approached this from a product decision-making lens — focusing on lifecycle behavior, engagement signals, and revenue impact to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV).

 However, leadership lacked: